NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/None Shall Know.md

 Even magical means have a hard time prying information from you.
-You gain [[Veil of Privacy|Veil of Privacy]] as an innate occult spell once per day, which can only be cast on yourself and is automatically heightened to half your level rounded up.
+You gain [[Spells/Veil of Privacy|Veil of Privacy]] as an innate occult spell once per day, which can only be cast on yourself and is automatically heightened to half your level rounded up.

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Lost Omens The Mwangi Expanse* *OGL*